Jason Blake (footballer): 2010 season

 Blake played 26 games in 2010, including four finals matches, and finished in the top 10 of St Kilda's best and fairest, the Trevor Barker Award, for the fourth year in succession.
 As of the end of the 2011 season, Blake had played in 15 AFL finals matches, including three grand finals.
 In the 2007 through 2010 seasons, he played 96 out of 98 games.

 2011 season

 By the end of the 2011 season, Blake had played 199 games, including 16 finals, without polling a single Brownlow Medal vote, more than any other player in VFL/AFL history.
 This easily surpassed the old record of 167 games set by Ross Henshaw.
 He was delisted at the end of the 2011 season, but was redrafted by the club.

 2012 season

 Blake played his 200th game in the first round match against Port Adelaide.
 In the 2012 Brownlow Medal count, Blake received his first ever votes in his 210th game (194th home and away game) of AFL football in the Round 11 game against the Gold Coast Suns.
 The votes were met with large applause from his St Kilda teammates present at the count.

+Personal life

+During 2008, Blake studied a double degree in Bachelor of Civil Engineering (Construction Management) and a Bachelor of Business (Finance Specialisation) at RMIT University, and worked eight hours a week at Thinc Projects, construction, management and consulting firm, on top of his footballing duties with St Kilda.
+For his efforts, Blake was awarded the AFL Players Association's Education and Training Excellence Award.